ministryofjustice/security-guidance/docs/remote-working.md

 -   Lock or log off your device when leaving it unattended.
 For long periods of non-use, shut down your device.

--   Keep your workspace clear and tidy - follow a 'clean desk policy', including paperwork, to ensure MoJ information isn’t seen by unauthorised people.
+-   Keep your workspace clear and tidy - follow a 'clean desk policy', including paperwork, to ensure MoJ information isn't seen by unauthorised people.

 -   Use MoJ IT equipment for business purposes in preference to your own equipment such as laptops or printers.